Authentication

 Multi-Factor Authentication

-- Enter the code from your authenticator app
+- Enter the code from your authenticator app in the browser

 Commands Requiring Authentication